-When maskne does pop up, treatments like the Skyn Iceland Nordic Skin Peel Pads or the Acne Clarifying and Refining Serum from Glowbiotics, MD will help pimples clear more quickly.
-They also contain anti-inflammatory ingredients which go a long way to calm stressed skin.
+When maskne does pop up, treatments like the Skyn Iceland Nordic Skin Peel Pads or the Acne Clarifying and Refining Serum from Glowbiotics, MD, will help pimples clear more quickly.
+They also contain anti-inflammatory ingredients that go a long way to calm stressed skin.

-Makeup is not your friend AT ALL when it comes to the mask, so it’s best to forgo it completely.
+Makeup is not your friend AT ALL when it comes to the mask, so it’s best to forgo it altogether.
 It only spreads bacteria around and turns into a vicious cycle of breakouts.

 It is still unclear if routinely using the masks will ultimately be our “new normal”, but we at least have access to an arsenal of amazing products and procedures to help overcome the dreaded maskne that comes along with it.

-There is more great skin care advice in the seventh edition of our practice magazine Your Beauty, which just hit the stands.
+There is more excellent skin care advice in the seventh edition of our practice magazine, Your Beauty, which just hit the stands.

 To get your free copy, just fill out the form here, and we’ll pop it in the mail to you right away.